willbuck/AngularProjectPostmortem/revealslides/slides/gotchas-other-janitorial-tasks.md

 - Consider moving shared data to .value(), separate from .factory()s
 - Use of route resolver functions to pre-load more data
 - [Apparently ng-min was deprecated, move to ng-annotate](https://github.com/johnpapa/angularjs-styleguide#minification-and-annotation)
+- Continue cleaning up file structure to be consistent
+- move to angular 1.3

 note:
     Put your speaker notes here.